brunagoncalves/otimizacm/README.md

 # OtimizaCM

-Sistema iniciante, no momento estou estudando Python, e essa foi a melhor opção que encontrei para poder praticar.
+Sistema desenvolvido para otimizar as tarefas como redimencionar, renomear e converter fotos para negativo.

 **This code has a lot to be improved!**